-N.B.: Zumthor is in the throes of constructing a third cabin nearby, Türmlihus, which will also be for rent.
+N.B.: Zumthor has recently completed a third cabin nearby, TÃ¼rmlihus, that’s available for rent.
 For more information, go to Zumthor Ferien Haeuser.

-Photography by Hélène Binet.
+Photography by Héléne Binet.

 Above: Large windows open up to panoramic views and extend almost the width of the house.